 Lanarkshire Valuation Joint Board was formed in 1996 at local government re-organisation.
 The Board maintains the Electoral, Council Tax and Non-Domestic Rates registers for North and South Lanarkshire.
 The Board's running costs are met by the two member councils.
 Surpluses or deficits on the Board's operations are shared between the councils.
-The accounting period for the Board is the twelve months to 31 March 2024.
+The accounting period for the Board is the twelve months to 31 March 2025.

-In 2023/2024, South Lanarkshire Council contributed 50.00% of the Board's estimated running costs.
-This body has been included as an associate in the Group Accounts, with the council's share of the year-end net assets of £1.036m included in the Group Balance Sheet.
+In 2024/2025, South Lanarkshire Council contributed 50.00% of the Board's estimated running costs.
+This body has been included as an associate in the Group Accounts, with the council's share of the year-end net assets of £1.024m included in the Group Balance Sheet.

 The following additional disclosures are required under accounting regulations for Lanarkshire Valuation Joint Board because the council's share of the net assets of the Board exceeds 25%.
+The figures below show the entity's position before group percentages have been applied.

-2023/24 £000 2022/23 £000
+2024/25 £000 2023/24 £000

-Expenditure 3,835 4,531
+Expenditure 3,725 3,835

-Total Comprehensive Income and Expenditure 50 747
+Total Comprehensive Income and Expenditure (522) 50

-Fixed Assets 113 135
+Fixed Assets 557 113

-Long Term Assets 0 290
+Long Term Pension Assets - -

-Current Assets 2,098 1,914
+Current Assets 4,676 2,098

-Liabilities due within one year 193 267
+Liabilities due within one year (2,269) (193)

-Liabilities due after one year 493 496
+Liabilities due after one year (435) (493)

-Capital and reserves 1,525 1,575
+Capital and reserves 2,047 1,525

 Contingent liabilities - -

 Capital commitments - -